AjuAJ/AutoSec/README.md

 ### 🌹 **Red Pill: CAN Bus Hacking (Automotive Systems)**

 By choosing the **Red Pill**, you will enter the world of **automotive systems** and **Controller Area Network (CAN)**, where you'll manipulate critical car systems to gain control of the vehicle.
-These challenges are complex and require an understanding of CAN topology, basic embedded systems (Arduino), UDS (Unified Diagnostics Services) and of course security.
+These challenges require an understanding of Basic CAN protocol, Basic Ardiuno programming, UDS (Unified Diagnostics Services) and of course Security.

 #### **Challenges:**

 1. **Problem 1: Hack the CAN Bus**
    - Your mission is to infiltrate a vehicle's **CAN bus** and gain control over its electronic components, like the engine or door locking systems.
-The network is locked behind security measures, but with the right skills, you can manipulate the systems to your advantage.
+The goal of this challenge is to intercept and manipulate unprotected communication between 2 ECUs to turn the LED ON, demonstrating the risks of unsecured systems.
-   - Tools Required: **CAN bus sniffer**, **OBD-II adapter**, **Reverse-engineering tools**
+   - Tools Required: **Arduino**

-2. **Problem 2: Bypass the Vehicle Security**
+2. **Problem 2: Secured Access**
-   - In this challenge, you'll focus on the security protocols built into the vehicle’s internal network.
-The goal is to **bypass the security system**, potentially disabling alarms, unlocking doors, or even starting the engine remotely.
+   -
+   - Tools Required:

+3. **Problem 2: Secured Communication**
+   -
-   - Tools Required: **CAN protocol analyzer**, **Security bypass tools**
+   - Tools Required:

 ---